-The Urban Growth Capacity Report is King County's buildable lands report.
+This report presents the findings of King County's Urban Growth Capacity Study.
 King County is a Growth Management Act (GMA) jurisdiction and must plan to accommodate projected growth within its boundaries, with most growth focused into urban growth areas (UGAs) where urban services are available or can be made available.
+The purpose of the Urban Growth Capacity Study and Report are to provide a periodic evaluation to determine whether projected growth can be accommodated within the UGA.
+In previous cycles, this product was referred to as the King County Buildable Lands Report (BLR).
+Past Buildable Lands Reports were completed by King County in 2002, 2007, and 2014.

-This report includes preliminary findings from three key components of King County's Buildable Lands Program which are required under RCW 36.70A.215 and WAC 365-196-315:
+This report includes findings from three key components of King County's Buildable Lands Program which are required under RCW 36.70A.215 and WAC 365-196-315:

-- Analysis of countywide and jurisdictional growth trends between 2006 and 2018 compared to 2035 CPP targets. - Analysis of achieved densities by jurisdiction based on growth that occurred between 2012 and 2018. - Capacity for housing and job growth over the next 20 years.
+- Analysis of countywide and jurisdictional growth trends between 2006 and 2018 compared to 2035 growth targets. - Analysis of achieved densities by jurisdiction based on growth between 2012 and 2018 and comparison to planned densities. - Capacity for housing and job growth through the year 2035.